sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

         * tstr => any,
     }

-    ; An indexsection says how we think indices should be built.
+    ; An indexsection says how we think routing indices should be built.
     IndexSection = {
         * IndexId => bstr .cbor [ IndexGroupId, GenericIndexRule ],
     }
     IndexGroupId = uint
-    ; A mechanism for building a single index.
+    ; A mechanism for building a single routing index.
 Actual values need to ; be within RecognizedIndexRule or the authority can't complete the ; consensus.
     GenericIndexRule = {